Slipknot

 2. Tap each track's settings icon → set A-B loop on just the chorus → tap Next

-3. Hit Play — only choruses play, one after another, with crossfade.
+3. Hit Play — only choruses play, one after another, back to back.
 Non-stop energy!

 4. Set a sleep timer if listening in bed.
 Install as app for the best experience.